TaylorHe/taylorhe.github.io/_posts/2020-02-12-iterating-over-parameter-pack.markdown

 std::cout << id << ": " << code << std::endl;
 {% endhighlight %}

-Would you look at that, C++17 has structured bindings like other high level languages.
-This makes it much more clear and readable.
-Please give me C++17.
+C++17 has structured bindings like other high level languages, which makes code much more clear and readable.